 Grant award amounts will range from \$25,000 to \$150,000.
-Award amounts will be determined through information submitted in an online grant application and further refined through the underwriting process.
-Program awards are to be structured in three (3) tiers outlined in the table below.
-These tiers are also determined by information submitted in the application.
+Award amounts will be determined after the evaluation of the through submitted information on an online grant application and further refined through the an-underwriting process.
+Program awards are to will be structured in three (3) tiers outlined in the next table below.
+These applicants' tier is are also determined by the information submitted on the application.

-4.4.2 Table 3: Three-tiered award amounts
+Table 3: Three-tiered award amounts

-Grant Tiers Grant Award Amount Applicants with established or projected annual gross income of \$50,000 or less Eligible for a grant of \$25,000 to \$50,000 Applicants with established or projected annual gross income of \$50,000 to \$150,000 Eligible for a grant of up to \$100,000 Applicants with established or projected annual gross income of more than \$150,000 Eligible for a grant award of up to \$150,000
+Grant Tiers Grant Award Amount Applicants with an established or projected annual gross income of \$50,000 9 9 or less Applicants with an established or Eligible for a grant of up to \$100,000 projected annual gross income of \$50,000 to \$150,000 Applicants with an established or Eligible for a grant award of up to \$150,000 projected annual gross income of more than \$150,000